CassidyPrather/amoeba_rl/README.md

 # TODO

-Add a visual indicator to how close the chloroplast tree is to finishing on the organelle view Add context help to the organelle menu to show what pressing different keys will do.
 Spawn loot at random, increase rarities.
-Add "c" to "show items only"?
-Should items not spawn under slime?
-YES.
-ITEMS SHOULD NOT SPAWN UNDER SLIME.
-IUpgradables in progress should add the things currently being used in their recipe to their UnSlime pool.
-Give hunters a visual indicator of how close they are to firing Need to refactor the crafting system to be more standardized, less busywork.
-Organelles should downgrade instead of die when possible.
+Give hunters a visual indicator of how close they are to firing Organelles should downgrade instead of die when possible.
-Press "c" to make items under things blink every second and make examine mode prioritize items.

 ## 7DRL Agenda
 Using some libraries to help